-- A Juris Doctorate (J.D.) from an accredited ABA law school
+- You must possess a Juris Doctorate (J.D.) from an accredited ABA law school.

-- Active bar status in good standing and eligibility to practice law in the highest court of a State, U. S. commonwealth, U. S. territory, or the District of Columbia
+- Proof that bar status is active, in good standing and eligible to practice in the highest court of a State, U. S. commonwealth, U. S. territory, or the District of Columbia.

 Conditions of Employment:

-- Must maintain active bar membership in good standing and the eligibility to practice law in the highest court of a state, territory, Commonwealth, or the District of Columbia throughout employment in the Office of the General Counsel
+- Must maintain active bar membership in good standing throughout employment in the Office of the General Counsel.

-- This position may be in a bargaining unit
+- This position is not in a bargaining unit.

 Instructions to Apply:

-To receive full consideration, the following documents must be received at OGCVacancy@mail.nih.gov by 11:59 p.m. on the closing date of the announcement:
+To receive full consideration, submit all materials by 11:59p.m. on the closing date of the announcement: